 Singing is an ageless enjoyment – you are never too young or old.
-No auditions or prior training are needed to join the Lifehouse Choir – all are welcome!
+No auditions or prior training are needed to join the Chris O’Brien Lifehouse Choir – all are welcome!

-So go on, come and have fun with us, get singing and join the Lifehouse choir, run by Health Musician and pianist extraordinaire Robert Teicher and music therapist Jack Thomas.
+So come along and join in the fun.
+The Chris O’Brien Lifehouse Choir is run by Health Musician and conductor extraordinaire Robert Teicher and our Music Therapy team.

 Repertoire will include popular songs from all ages.

 Drop in anytime.
 Free for all.
-All patients, carers and staff welcome.
+All patients, carers and staff are welcome.

 Every Thursday 12.15pm till 1.15pm